camelone49/HishBoard_v1/README.md

   2. Can switch automatically between 3 devices that are saved on the board
   3. Mechanical Switches (Blue in My Case)
   4. Using 3.7V Batteries (chargable), to not have to buy new one-time use batteries all the time
+  5. LEDs for extra performance, as widely known

 What is missing:
   1. 3D CAD File (todo)